Dracut, Massachusetts: Public schools

 The school department also uses the former Parker Elementary School for a small portion of its special education activities.
 There are about 45 public school students attending out of district SPED programs and approximately 120 public school students attending out of town charter schools, as of FY14.
 In addition, about 440 Dracut students attend the Greater Lowell Technical High School.

 Transportation

 Dracut is in proximity to many major area highways.
-Interstate 93, Interstate 495, and U.S. Route 3 are among the largest.
-Interstate 95 is not far from Dracut either (roughly 15 to 20 mi to the south), and the Massachusetts Turnpike (Interstate 90) is only 30 to 35 mi to the south in Boston.
-Massachusetts Route 38, Route 110, and Route 113 run directly through the town.
+Interstate 93, Interstate 495, and U.S. Route 3 are among the most traveled.
+Interstate 95 is not far from Dracut either (roughly 15 to 20 mi to the south), and the Massachusetts Turnpike (Interstate 90) is only 30 to 35 mi to the southeast, in Boston.
+Massachusetts Route 38, Route 110 and Route 113 run directly through the town.

 The LRTA 10 bus connects to the Lowell train station on the MBTA Commuter Rail Lowell Line.

 The Maritimes & Northeast Pipeline terminates in Dracut, connecting to the North American natural gas pipeline grid.
 The Portland Natural Gas Transmission System (PNGTS)), Tennessee Gas and the TransQuebec interconnect here.